kamwoh/DeepIPR/README.md

 ## Dataset

-Most of the datasets will be automatically downloaded except `trigger set` data.
+Most of the datasets will be automatically downloaded except the `trigger set` data.

-To download the default trigger-set, please refer to https://github.com/adiyoss/WatermarkNN
+To download the default `trigger set` data, kindly refer to https://github.com/adiyoss/WatermarkNN

-Also, please refer to `dataset.py` to understand how data are loaded.
+Also, please refer to `dataset.py` to understand how the data are loaded.

 ## Attack

-`passport_attack_1.py`, `passport_attack_2.py`, and `passport_attack_3.py` are scripts to run fake attack 1, 2 and 3 as mentioned in our paper.
+`passport_attack_1.py`, `passport_attack_2.py`, and `passport_attack_3.py` are the scripts to run fake attack 1, 2 and 3 respectively, as mentioned in our paper.

 Please refer to `--help` on how to setup the arguments.